janmayer/hdtv/README.md

 ## Installation

 Note: HDTV requires [CERN ROOT](https://root.cern.ch/) with working Python bindings.
 We **recommend ROOT v6.18.04** as there are severe performance degradations with 6.20.
-ROOT 6.22 has (temporarily ?) [removed a critical component](https://root.cern.ch/doc/v622/release-notes.html#language-bindings) and is not compatible with HDTV.
+ROOT 6.22.00 and 6.22.02 are [not compatible](https://root.cern.ch/doc/v622/release-notes.html#language-bindings) with HDTV, but ROOT 6.22.04 is.

 ```sh
 pip install hdtv